binaryeq/bineq-study-supplementary/mvnc-vs-gaoss/example1/README.md

 ## Overview

-This folder shows diffs between the disassembly, produced using `javap -c -p`, of 2 copies of the class `com.google.common.jimfs.Handler` from `com.google.jimfs:jimfs:1.2`, one taken from Maven Central (mvnc) and the other from Google Assured Open Source Software (gaoss).
+This folder shows the diff between the disassemblies, produced using `javap -c -p`, of 2 copies of the class `com.google.common.jimfs.Handler` from the Maven project `com.google.jimfs:jimfs:1.2`, one taken from Maven Central (mvnc) and the other from Google Assured Open Source Software (gaoss).
 The two subdirectories contain the original jars from each provider and relevant files extracted from them, for convenience.

 - File path within both binary jars: `com/google/common/jimfs/Handler.class`